agh-glk/fcs/docs/source/crawler/web_interface.rst

    Shows information about state of the Crawling Unit and its efficiency.

-   :return: Diagnostic information (crawler's state and efficiency)
+   :return: Diagnostic information (crawler's state and efficiency).
    :rtype: string